Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/5-XCM_in_Polkadot/XCM_in_polkadot_slides.md

 	(),
 >;
 ```

 Notes:

 - Notice how KsmLocation is equal to **Parent**.
-Everytime we receive a token with the parent multilocation, we mint in Balances.
+  Every time we receive a token with the parent multilocation, we mint in Balances.
 - Teleports are not being tracked in any account in Statemine, only in the relay chain.

 **Fungibles Asset Transactor**

 ```rust
 /// Means for transacting assets besides the native currency on this chain. pub type FungiblesTransactor = FungiblesAdapter<